 OBJECTIVE: 2.1

 ANALYSIS: Frequency of responses stratified by target animal if number of observations warrant.
-Analysis will center on whether respondents are using methods considered appropriate by veterinary parasitologists to detect/ and quantify eggs at a detection level that is sufficient to monitor antiparasitic drug resistance.
+Analysis will center on whether respondents are using methods considered appropriate by veterinary parasitologists to detect and quantify eggs at a detection level that is sufficient to monitor antiparasitic drug resistance.